Ps-budd/Traffic-Bolt/README.md

 4: Tableau

 # ETL Flow
-1: Data Collected from the API is moved to landing zone s3 buckets.
+1: Data Collected from the API is moved to landing zone s3 buckets.  <br>
-2: ETL job has s3 module which copies data from landing zone to working zone- Spark
+2: ETL job has s3 module which copies data from landing zone to working zone- Spark  <br>
-3: Once the data is moved to working zone, spark job is triggered which reads the data from S3 and apply transformation and dothe necessary processing.
+3: Once the data is moved to working zone, spark job is triggered which reads the data from S3 and apply transformation and dothe necessary processing.  <br>
-4: processed data is put back to s3 buckets.
+4: processed data is put back to s3 buckets.  <br>
-5: ETL jobs picks up data from processed zone and stages it into the Redshift staging tables.
+5: ETL jobs picks up data from processed zone and stages it into the Redshift staging tables.  <br>
-6: Tableau reads data from redshift and shows the dashboards.
+6: Tableau reads data from redshift and shows the dashboards. <br>

 # Environment Setup

 <b>Spark</b>  You can follow this [Spark Set up guide](https://blog.insightdatascience.com/simply-install-spark-cluster-mode-341843a52b88)

 <b>Setting up Redshift</b> You can follow the [AWS Guide](https://docs.aws.amazon.com/redshift/latest/gsg/rs-gsg-prereq.html) to run a Redshift cluster.